Bandar Seri Begawan: Colonial era

-After the Japanese launched an assault starting in Kuala Belait, Brunei Town was overrun by them on 22 December 1941.
+On 22 December 1941, Brunei Town was overrun by the Japanese, who had launched an assault starting in Kuala Belait.
 To British officers they had seized, the Japanese declared their intention to free Asia from colonial rule.
 Due to an Allied embargo that hampered the local economy, Brunei Town experienced extreme economic duress during the Japanese occupation.
 On 22 December 1941, Sultan Ahmad Tajuddin, who was based in Kampong Sumbiling, surrendered to General Tawaguchi.
 By encouraging agriculture and requiring farmers to turn over a percentage of their harvests, Japan sought to integrate Brunei's culture and economy with its own, appointing Ibrahim Mohammad Jahfar as head of administration under Governor Takamura.
 The Japanese instituted stringent cultural initiatives, such as teaching Japanese language and values and establishing youth groups like the Brunei Malay Organisation, in an effort to exploit the oil riches.
 The town was brutally bombarded by Allied forces beginning in November 1944 and subjected to extreme brutality by the Japanese military police, the Kempeitai.

 After three days of warfare, American and Australian forces captured Brunei on 10 June 1945, but Brunei Town suffered significant damage.
 Brunei Malays had a stronger sense of national identity at this time, and local partners went on to play important roles in the burgeoning nationalist movement.
 The town's wartime population of 16,000 was reduced to a small number of people who remained when the war came to a close due to Allied bombs and food shortages.
 Residents were forced to observe from neighboring hills or take cover in the bush after the bombers destroyed almost all of the town's homes and businesses.
 Bruneians started reconstructing their homes out of the debris left by the bombs after the Japanese withdrew into the forest in June 1945.